Solvable quadratic Lie algebras of dimensions $\leq 8$: Introduction

 \section{Introduction}

 Let us consider $\g$ a quadratic Lie algebra, that is, $\g$ is equipped with a nondegenerate invariant symmetric bilinear form $B$.
 A well-known problem in the theory of quadratic Lie algebras over an algebraically closed field $\FF$ is to establish their classification.
 This problem was intensively studied in many works.
 For instance, it is initiated for nilpotent quadratic Lie algebras of dimension $\leq$ 7 in \cite{FS87} and more recently, in \cite{Kat07} the case of real nilpotent quadratic Lie algebras of dimension $\leq$ 10 was examined.
 For the nonsolvable case, real quadratic Lie algebras up to dimension 9 were analyzed in \cite{CS08} and up to dimension 13 in a recent work \cite{BE14}.
 However, the classification of {\bf solvable nonnilpotent} quadratic Lie algebras is not trivial and it is only known in dimensions $\leq$ 6 \cite{BK03}.
 This was our motivation to attempt such a classification for higher-dimensional Lie algebras.
 With this aim, in this work we provide a classification of solvable quadratic Lie algebras of dimensions $\leq 8$.
-In this paper, as frequently for quadratic Lie algebras, isomorphisms mean also isometries with respect to the invariant bilinear form.
 The main method used here is the double extension procedure defined in \cite{MR85}.

 The paper is organized as follows.
 In Section 1, we recall basis definitions and give some useful results.
 We also present the classification of solvable quadratic Lie algebras of dimensions $\leq 6$.
 In Section 2, the classification of solvable quadratic Lie algebras of dimension 7 is obtained, by using the double extension of 5-dimensional solvable quadratic Lie algebras.
 Section 3 is dedicated to the case when dimension is 8, by applying the double extension procedure for 6-dimensional solvable quadratic Lie algebras.